 Nelson Mandela square

-Among all the new sights, sounds and experiences of Johannesburgh, Basetsana (15) and her friend Precious (14) are drawn to the huge bronze statue of their hero and role model, Nelson Mandela.
+Among all the new sights, sounds and experiences of Johannesburg, Basetsana (15) and her friend Precious (14) are drawn to the huge bronze statue of their hero and role model, Nelson Mandela.

-His face is on the news on television, in their schoolbooks and on the covers of books.
+His face is on the television, in their schoolbooks and on the covers of books.
 Mr Mandela is the person South Africans so often talk about.
-He is revered for his wise and steady leadership of the nation at the end of the apartheid era.
+He is revered for his wise and steady leadership of the nation after the fall of apartheid.

 They dance in and out of the huge legs of the statue, hug it and peer up at the face of the man they admire.

-For a nation which still needs their figurehead, there are tears and fears among those gathered in the square that day.
-South Africans want to feel closer to the man they call 'Tata Madiba' or 'Father of the Madiba' (the clan of which he is a member).
+For a nation which still needs a figurehead, there were tears and fears among those gathered in the square that day.
+South Africans longed to feel close to the man they call 'Tata Madiba' or 'Father of the Madiba' (the clan of which he is a member).

-Basetsana and Precious know that his clan name is much more important than his surname, as it refers to the ancestor.
+Basetsana and Precious know that his clan name is much more important than his surname, referring as it does to his ancestry.
 Madiba was the name of a Thembu chief who ruled in the Transkei in the 18th century.
-It is very polite to use someone’s clan name and the girls want to show their respect.
+It is a sign of respect to use a person's clan name and the girls want to express their admiration.